-3. State auditors are not only reviewing your sales, but also your purchases.
-Out-of-state consumables purchased from online-based office suppliers like Quill.com or Amazon.com weren’t really tax-free.
+3) State auditors are not only reviewing your sales but also your purchases: Out-of-state consumables purchased from online-based office suppliers like Quill.com or Amazon.com aren’t really tax-free.
 Maryland imposes a use tax on the importation of tangible and otherwise taxable goods into the state.
 If you have made out-of-state purchases, you should expect to have some type of use tax calculated unless you have previously accrued and filed use tax returns.
 Our expert tax advice can pay off big in this department.

-4) There is at least a 90 percent chance that your initial assessment will be wrong.
-Audit methodologies may have systemic flaws – block sampling errors, misapplied apportionment formulas, straight line growth formulas, and basic math errors – that are encapsulated in a projection methodology favored by the comptroller’s office.
+4) There is at least a 90 percent chance that your initial assessment will be wrong: Audit methodologies may have systemic flaws, including block sampling errors, misapplied apportionment formulas, straight-line growth formulas, and basic math errors, that are encapsulated in a projection methodology favored by the comptroller’s office.
 The methodology almost always overstates or understates the taxpayer’s true liability, resulting in expensive corrections borne by the taxpayer.
 Hiring quality tax attorneys will help you file a completely accurate report.

-5) Auditors tend to resolve ambiguities in the state’s favor and not that of the taxpayer’s.
-Purchases without invoices, for example, will almost always be deemed taxable.
+5) Auditors tend to resolve ambiguities in the state’s favor and not that of the taxpayer’s: Purchases without invoices, for example, will almost always be deemed taxable.
 The strength of your bookkeeping records and the auditor’s methodology heavily influence the amount of tax that is assessed.
 When you are audited, it is a smart move to hire tax experts to get all affairs in order.

-6) The audit methodology (based on projection) magnifies small bookkeeping mistakes and it potentially charges taxpayers for the same mistake multiple times.
+6) The audit methodology (based on projection) magnifies small bookkeeping mistakes: This potentially charges taxpayers for the same mistake multiple times.
 This unfortunate outcome may be avoided by working with an experienced Maryland tax attorney.

-7) Auditor’s reports will vary and you should not assume the auditor’s calculations are correct.
+7) Auditor’s reports will vary: You should not assume the auditor’s calculations are correct.
 You should request all work papers, calculations, and methodologies that the auditor used to reach his/her conclusions throughout and at the termination of the audit.

 Our Sales Tax Attorneys’ Approach to Audits

 Tax Minimization—The Pre-Audit Approach: If we determine that deficiencies exist in processes or operations, we provide solutions to recover missing documents and to order missing statements.
 We also develop strategies to ensure ongoing compliance, and act to minimize prior exposure periods.
 With access to industry-leading technology, data recovery, accounting, and forensic services, our firm will engage experts on your behalf to get the job done.
 Whenever we enlist third parties, we always do so in a manner that retains attorney-client privilege.

 We educate auditors, when needed, as to the correct application of Maryland tax laws, COMAR, statutory exemptions, public policy, and constitutional limitations on state and local taxation.

-Our Maryland sales tax audit defense team identifies opportunities to reduce assessments through formula-based allocations of income, expense, and multi-state apportionment of revenues.
-We model potential outcomes using original, auditor-developed spreadsheets, and we work papers through expansion and contraction of test periods, alternative methodologies of sales calculations, and contra-analysis of cash versus accrual accounting, when required.
+Audit Analytics: Our Maryland sales tax audit defense team identifies opportunities to reduce assessments through formula-based allocations of income, expense, and multi-state apportionment of revenues.
+We model potential outcomes using original, auditor-developed spreadsheets, and we work papers through expansion and contraction of test periods, alternative methodologies of sales calculations, and contra-analysis of cash-versus accrual accounting, when required.
 We challenge revenue and sales assumptions that cannot be independently validated, and we regress extrapolated revenue, growth, and sales figures against actual data when available.
 Our team of tax lawyers is here to provide a comprehensive set of services to minimize your risk or liability.